 The scenery at every single stage is really quite stunning and there wasn’t a single moment I was bored as I pedalled my way along the trail.
 In truth, I don’t really have a favourite part of Arran as the entire place is so nice but if I was pushed I’d probably say the southern coastline is a wee bit nicer than the north.

 The south of the island was one of the first marine conservation areas in Europe and I don’t know if it’s due to the lack of commercial fishing but the sea is absolutely crystal clear down there so you’re almost guaranteed to see otters and other marine wildlife if you take the time to look for them.

-You’ll see from some of the photos on this page that Arran’s beaches are mostly shingle so I’d leave your bucket and spade at home, but you might consider packing your swimming gear if the weather is warm enough.
+You’ll see from the photos on this page that Arran’s beaches are mostly shingle so I’d leave your bucket and spade at home but you might consider packing your swimming gear if the weather is warm enough.

 One suggestion for a quick dip is Lamlash Bay which lies a few miles south of Brodick and is sheltered from the Firth of Clyde by Holy Isle.
 Check out my Guide to Holy Isle for more information about it.

-If you’d rather just get your head down and power along the ring road you should easily be able to complete the entire circuit in under six hours, which is one of the reasons so many day visitors take their bikes to the island.
+If you’d rather just power along the ring road you should easily be able to complete the entire circuit in under six hours, which is one of the reasons so many day visitors take their bikes to the island.

 Those looking for a slightly longer venture can add mileage to the route by cutting across ‘The String’ road that bisects the island more or less midway from east to west and cycling a figure of eight circuit instead of following the A841’s oval.

 Altenatively, you could tackle the north and south sections over two days which would give you more time to enjoy the occasional roadside diversions like the Machrie Moor standing stones on the west coast and Brodick Castle on the east, with the option to deviate from the coastal trail and explore the surrounding landscape.